tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

 source:
 http://alsa.opensrc.org/Usb-audio#Tuning_USB_devices_for_minimal_latencies

-Hot-plugging a USB Sound Card
+Hot-plugging a USB sound card

 In order to automatically make a USB Sound Card the primary output device, when the card is plugged in, you can use the following udev